dnadesign/dna-recipe-build-tools/README.md

 ## Loading built files

 Below are some PHP functions that automatically includes generated files by parsing the `webpack-assets.json` that webpack outputs (it contains has a list of `.js` and `.css` files generated).
-This can be helpful because `dev` produces less files than `prod` as it does not perform vendor chunking
+This can be helpful because `dev` produces less files than `prod` as it does not perform vendor chunking.

-In `Page.php`
+In `PageController.php`

 ```php
     public function init()